Skip to content

 Quick reference: equipment categories we handle and equipment we do not handle.

-We Handle (Commercial)We Do Not Handle (Residential / Out of Scope)
+We Handle (Commercial)We Do Not Handle

 Walk-in coolers and walk-in freezersResidential refrigerators

-Commercial reach-in refrigerationHome freezers
+Commercial reach-in refrigerationResidential freezers

 Restaurant and food service refrigerationResidential ice makers

-Prep tables and refrigerated work surfacesRV and boat refrigeration
+Display cases and merchandisersRV and boat refrigeration

 If you operate a restaurant, grocery store, food distribution facility, or any other commercial food service operation in the Kansas City metro and have a refrigeration problem, you are in the right place.

-Commercial Refrigeration Equipment Service Requests
+Commercial Refrigeration Repair Services by Equipment Type

 Walk-In Cooler Repair